Plumstead, Cape Town: Commerce

-These centers feature numerous major South African supermarket chains, including Woolworths, Pick n Pay, and Spar.
+These centres feature numerous major South African supermarket chains, including Woolworths, Pick n Pay, and Spar.

 The suburb is also home to the Mediclinic Constantiaberg hospital.

 Major oil and gas companies Engen, Shell, and BP all have gas stations in different parts of Plumstead.

+Notable people

+The writer J.M.
+Coetzee lived in a house in Plumstead with his family as a young boy.
+A photograph he took of his mother, Vera, standing outside the house with the family dog appears in the book JM Coetzee: Photographs from boyhood (Wittenberg, 2020).